-OS X Lion, Mountain Lion, Mavericks, and Yosemite FTPD Enable App
+OS X Lion, Mountain Lion, Mavericks, Yosemite and El Capitan FTPD Enable App

 Ftpd is the ftp server that is part of unix including Linux and OS X. I love my Macbook and I have enjoyed years of "everything just works."
 But every now and then something in an OS update breaks some obscure feature I've been using and I have to go looking for a workaround.
 With the stability of OS X, once I find a workaround and fix something, it stays fixed and I can move on to other things.

 The other day I decided to scan an important document I'd received in the mail.
 I haven't used my Brother 7440N scan-to-ftp scanner since upgrading to Lion a few weeks back so I never knew that Apple had disabled FTPD beginning with OS X 10.7 Lion.
 Well, more like hidden it.
 I found instructions on the web to enable it again using a sudo command.
 I did it and it worked.
 But I also wanted to make it more convenient so I made it an Applescript application.
 I also made the corresponding app to disable FTPD.
 Later, the apps were combined into a single app to "toggle" the state of ftpd.

 Version 1.2 (released 11/4/2011) is a complete overhaul of ftpd-enable and uses launchctl to manage ftpd rather than starting and stopping the daemon as if it were merely an application.
 Beginning with version 1.2, you can run ftpd-enable once and enable ftp and never think about it again.
 Or, if you choose to put ftpd-enable in your startup items, the icon will turn yellow to let you know ftpd is active.
 Version 1.2 has been tested with OSX 10.7.5 through 10.9.
 You have to tell gatekeeper to allow "all" apps but it works fine.

 Update: 8/17/2012: Version 1.2 is now tested and known to work under Mountain Lion.